 We follow the Lincolnshire agreed syllabus (SACRE.)
 From key stage 1 to key stage 5, pupils will look at all religions and make a comparison with Christianity.

 Pupils with profound and multiple learning difficulties are included and we use sensory work and communication aids and makaton signing to record an encounter through to a growing awareness.

-We believe that physical education, experienced in a safe and supportive environment, is vital and unique in its contribution to our students physical and emotional development and health.
-The physical education curriculum aims to increse students self confidence through an ability to manage themselves successfully in a variety of situations.
+We believe that physical education, experienced in a safe and supportive environment, is vital and unique in its contribution to our students' physical and emotional development and health.
+The physical education curriculum aims to increase students self confidence through an ability to manage themselves successfully in a variety of situations.
 Outdoor education is an integral part of physical education across the Key Stages.